Gaining momentum on Super Tuesday, Clinton takes aim at Trump

 Jim Manley, a Washington-based Democratic strategist who supports Clinton, said her move to swiftly target Trump was necessary but potentially dangerous for her.

-"She has to start looking toward the general election, but it’s not without its risks," he said.
+"She has to start looking towards the general election, but it’s not without its risks," he said.
 He said Trump would strike back: "He’ll go right in the gutter.”

 Trump has frequently criticized Clinton's handling of crises like Iraq and Syria during her four years as secretary of state, and suggested he will dredge up old scandals involving former President Bill Clinton.